-Want to add a gorgeous, charming pink tree to your driveway?
-Look no further than the Okame cherry tree.
-This incredible species of Prunus is one of the most striking of the flowering tree category, with pops of color you’re likely to see in a tree of any kind.
+If you want to add a gorgeous, charming pink tree to your driveway, look no further than the Okame cherry tree.
+This incredible species of Prunus is one of the most striking of the flowering tree category, with pops of color brigher than you’re likely to see in a tree of any kind.

-Even when the tree isn’t blooming, it makes a beautiful addition to your garden, thanks to its green leaves with strong orange tints in its fall color display.
+Even when the Okame flowering cherry tree isn’t blooming, it makes a beautiful addition to your garden, thanks to its green leaves with strong orange tints in its fall color display.
 Its rosy pink flowers are perfect for cherry blossom festival season, and they lack the messy fruit that other stone fruit trees do.

 This tree was originally bred in England from a cross of Prunus incisa and Prunus campanulata.
 The breeder, Captain Collingwood Ingram, was trying to create a tree with bright pink flowers, but without the low cold tolerance of the parent plants.
 I think it’s safe to say that he succeeded!

-Before reaching maturity, it grows in a vase-shaped structure, before rounding out as it grows older.
-The striking pink and white blossoms will add bundles of beauty to your landscape, and it can be planted at any time of the season.
-Producing masses of candyfloss-pink flowers early in spring, Okame cherry trees are ideal for small gardens or lining driveways.
+Before reaching maturity, it grows in a vase-shaped structure, rounding out as it grows older.
+The striking pink and white blossoms will add bundles of beauty to your landscape, and they can be planted at any time of the season.
+Producing masses of candyfloss-pink flowers in early spring, Okame trees are ideal for small gardens or lining driveways.
 These are strictly ornamental trees and don’t often produce viable fruit.

 If you want a tree that attracts bees like crazy, look no further.
-Pollinators of all kinds flock to the rosy pink blossoms of this flowering cherry, with blossoms lasting up to three weeks in the spring.
-It also tends to flower earlier than other varieties of cherry, for an earlier spring burst of color.
+Pollinators of all kinds flock to the rosy pink blossoms of this flowering cherry, with flowers lasting up to three weeks in the early spring.
+It also tends to flower earlier than other varieties of cherry for an earlier spring burst of color.

-When not in bloom, the foliage is still beautiful.
-It remains deep green until late August, at while point it begins turning golden yellow before eventually fading to a deep orange and red.
+When not in bloom, the foliage of these evergreen trees is still beautiful.
+It remains deep green until late August.
+At this point, the fall foliage begins turning golden yellow before eventually fading to a deep orange and red.
 The leaves remain, meaning it’s not a deciduous tree.
 All year long, the tree dons reddish brown bark that looks great in a landscape.

 Okame Cherry Tree Care